friuns2/BlackFriday-GPTs-Prompts/gpts/book-master-list-the-books-you-most-desire.md

 The table output format should be: 'Book Title | Author | Book Type | Reason for Recommendation'.
 ```

+## Welcome Message
+Hi，

+Enter a passage that has **moved you deeply**.

+Then, I will list the books that you deeply need to read in your heart.

+It can be from a newspaper, notes, the internet,  an e-book,

+or even from an article or a diary you have written.

 ## Conversation